superform-xyz/openzeppelin-relayer/DOCKER_README.md

 - Configure Api key in `config/config.json` file.
 See how to set it up in [api key section](https://github.com/OpenZeppelin/openzeppelin-relayer?tab=readme-ov-file#configure-api-key) for more information.
 - Redis server running.
 See how to set it up in [redis section](https://github.com/OpenZeppelin/openzeppelin-relayer?tab=readme-ov-file#starting-redis-manually-without-docker-compose) for more information.

-> :warning: Redis is automatically started when using docker compose.
+> ⚠️ Redis is automatically started when using docker compose.
 If you are not using docker compose, you need to create a dedicated network and start redis manually.

 ## How to use images pushed to DockerHub